-The cash conversion cycle (CCC) is a critical metric that shows how long it takes for an organization to convert its resources into cash.
-In short, this metric shows how many days it takes to sell an item, get paid and pay back suppliers.
-When the CCC is negative, it means a company is getting financed by its suppliers to run the operations.
+The cash conversion cycle (CCC) is a metric that shows how long it takes for an organization to convert its resources into cash.
+In short, this metric shows how many days it takes to sell an item, get paid, and pay suppliers.
+When the CCC is negative, it means a company is generating short-term liquidity.

-There are three aspects to take into account for the cash conversion cycle:
+There are three aspects to take into account theconversion cycle:

 - Days inventory outstanding

 - Days sales outstanding

 In other words, how long it takes for an item from when it sits in your inventory to when it is sold.
 How long it takes for you to the sale.
 And how much time you have to pay back suppliers.